bradgwest/paap/paper.md

     - The given arrangement of these pixels is what gives these images their texture/shape/complexity, etc -->

+Convolutional neural nets have become a power tool in computer vision over the previous decade.
+Their ability to extract meaningful patterns [cite here] from images has led to their widespread usage in vision problems such as object detection and facial recognition [cite here].
+Autoencoders are a type of unsupervised neural net which learns a mapping from a high dimensional data space to a lower dimensional feature space.
+Like CNNs, Autoencoders have proved wildly useful in the computer vision domain due the high dimensionality and complexity of images [cite here].
+This section provides a brief and incomprehensive overview of the mathematical concepts underlying CNNs and Autoencoders.
+For a gentle introduction to neural networks and deep learning, see [Michael Nielson].
+For a comprehensive look at neural networks including autoencoders, see [cite textbook].

 ### Neural Network Basics
 <!-- How and why do NNs work -->

+While to the human eye an image may appear a mosaic of shapes and colors, computationally images are matrices of numeric values pertaining to pixel intensity.
+In the case of black and white images, there is a single channel, meaning an image can be represented by a single matrix of size m x n.
+Color images are 3 dimensional, accounting for the increase from one to p > 1 channels (3, in the case of RGB images).
+Consider a neural network tasked with learning relevant features from an input dataset of x, m x n x p images.

 ### Convolutional Autoencoders
 <!-- What are convolutional NNs, and how to they build on traditional NN? -->